kubernetes-sigs/node-feature-discovery/docs/advanced/developer-guide.md

   -resource-labels value
         Comma separated list of labels to be exposed as extended resources.
   -verify-node-name
-        Verify worker node name against CN from the TLS certificate.
+        Verify worker node name against the worker's TLS certificate.
 Only takes effect when TLS authentication has been enabled.
   -version
         Print version and exit.
 ```